503.260.0198

 AI cannot mimic the emotion of specific people in specific situations, and ChatGPT and AI will always default to the lowest common denominator in terms of how it frames a particular topic.

-Since it’s predictive and its output is built on its input, it cannot provide a unique spin.
+Artificial intelligence is predictive, and it’s output is built on its input.
+Artificial intelligence cannot provide a unique spin.
 It’s not built to do that.
 It will, however, give you the most expected and anticipated format in response to a prompt.

 While you can ask it to reframe content in another light (which may be a helpful use case for AI), it will never be able to see with the clarity and the intuitive unseen factors that make us human.